 Audience

-If you *truly* only need an app for one platform, platform-specific development is a good route.
-But if you need or want your app to be available to a broader audience, you’ll eventually need to make an iOS and an Android version.
+If you truly only need an app for one platform, platform-specific development is a good route.
+But if you want your app available to a broader audience, you’ll eventually need both an iOS and an Android version.

 Budget

 Traditional mobile development requires significant resources and investment.
-You'll typically need to hire specialized developers for each platform, pay for development tools and licenses, and budget for months or even years of development time before you can launch.
-For a basic mobile app, you're looking at costs ranging from $50,000 to $150,000+ just to get to market — and that's before you factor in ongoing maintenance, updates, and scaling costs as your user base grows.
+You’ll typically need to hire specialized developers for each platform, pay for development tools and licenses, and budget for months or even years of development time before you can launch.
+Third-party estimates for traditional native development vary widely — from roughly $15,000 to $30,000 for a simple MVP, $50,000 to $100,000+ for a simple native app, and $150,000 to $300,000+ for advanced or enterprise apps, before factoring in ongoing maintenance, updates, and scaling costs (source).

 These costs are often prohibitive for small startups and solo founders who need to validate their idea quickly without burning through their entire budget on development.

-AI app builders like Bubble flip this model entirely.
-Instead of hiring specialized teams and managing multiple tools, you can generate a working mobile app in minutes with AI, then refine it using the visual editor or by chatting with the AI Agent.
-This means you can launch faster, test your product with real users sooner, and iterate based on feedback without the massive upfront investment traditional development requires.
+Bubble changes this model by combining AI-powered speed with visual control, so founders can launch and iterate without hiring a full mobile team or inheriting code they can’t maintain.
+You can generate a working app foundation with AI, then refine it in the visual editor or by chatting with the Bubble AI Agent.
+That means you can launch faster, test your product with real users sooner, and iterate based on feedback without the massive upfront investment traditional development requires.

 Timing

-Cross-platform frameworks speed this up by letting you build for iOS and Android simultaneously, cutting development time roughly in half.
-AI app builders like Bubble take this even further — generating working apps in minutes with AI, then letting you refine with visual editing.
-This means you can have a functional prototype in days instead of months, test with real users within weeks, and iterate based on feedback without waiting for lengthy development cycles.
+Cross-platform frameworks can reduce development time by allowing teams to share code across iOS and Android; third-party research suggests time savings can be significant, sometimes above 30%, though the exact savings vary by project.
+Bubble takes this further, generating a working foundation with AI and letting you refine with visual editing.
+You can have a functional prototype in days instead of months, test with real users within weeks, and iterate based on feedback without waiting for lengthy development cycles.

 Functionality